 Where can I rent an e-bike in Blue Mountains National Park, or should I take one with me?

-Yes, there are a few companies which offer e-bike rentals and guided or self-guided tours, which we will feature later in the article.
+Yes, there are a few companies that offer e-bike rentals and guided or self-guided tours, which we will feature later in the article.
 If you bring your e-bike with you, be sure that it is compliant with NSW’s e-bike laws and regulations.

 What else I can do while on an e-bike trip in Blue Mountains National Park?